 Thus far, about 33 states along with the District of Columbia have some form of law that provides legalization of marijuana.
 The District of Columbia and some 11 other states have even deeper and more expansive laws for cannabis legalization.
 In California alone, there are about 2,600 licensed cannabis growers alone.
 As more states legalize cannabis, its demand will grow and so will its production.

 But the adoption of robotics may take some time to gain momentum.
-“The development of state specific cannabis regulations remains in flux,” Josh Kern, an analyst for autonomous systems with Lux Research in Boston.
+“The development of state-specific cannabis regulations remains in flux,” Josh Kern, an analyst for autonomous systems with Lux Research in Boston.
 “While we expect states to slowly pass industry favorable legislation, it still remains a fragmented industry.
-The fragmented nature of the U.S. cannabis industry supports consolidation of cannabis production rather than innovations in technologies like robotics.
+The fragmented nature of the U.S. cannabis industry supports the consolidation of cannabis production rather than innovations in technologies like robotics.
 There are a few robot companies developing solutions, but momentum remains slow.”

 To boost productivity, cannabis growers are turning to solutions such as those from Bloom Automation.
 The company produces robots that are programmed with machine vision and path-planning algorithms.
-These robots have “learned” the cannabis crop from some 6,000 images to distinguish between the different parts of the plant and recognize and isolate the cluster of flowers needed for harvest.
+These robots have “learned” the cannabis crop (Robotics for Cannabis Productions) from some 6,000 images to distinguish between the different parts of the plant and recognize and isolate the cluster of flowers needed for harvest.
 Thus far, such technology seems to be working.
 In Bloom’s case, they claim a 97% accuracy and a doubling of the efficiency capable of humans performing the same task.

 There is an opportunity for equipment manufacturers and robotics to enter the cannabis industry from many directions,” said Andy Rodosevich, CEO and Co-Founder of Hemp Depot, one of the largest wholesale providers of the cannabis extract Cannabidiol (CBD) in the US.